-Our Top Pick for 2018: M-Audio Oxygen 49 MK IV 49-Key USB MIDI Drum Pad and Keyboard Controller
+Our Top Pick: M-Audio Oxygen 49 MK IV 49-Key USB MIDI Drum Pad and Keyboard Controller

 Back in the 1980s a MIDI controller was used as a way to incorporate synthesized sounds into a live performance.
 That concept was loved by many musicians and today MIDI controllers are seen in most studios and other locations where music is created.
-If you are a performer who writes their own music, chances are that you use a MIDI controller to create a unique sound to accompany your lyrics.
+If you are a performer who writes their own music, chances are that you use a MIDI controller to .create a unique sound to accompany your lyrics.- Start your music-making journey through Music Critic to help you find the best equipment you can use at your own home.
+Whether it’s serious or just for fun, they provide unbiased assessments to assist you in discovering new bands and musicians as well as the best musical instruments and equipment for your money.
 If you are just getting interested in creating your own music and you want a keyboard that can interact with your computer to bring you unique options, then a MIDI controller may be a great option for you.
 Before you jump into a purchase, there are a lot of aspects that you should consider.
-Take a look at our guide to help you select a quality a quality MIDI keyboard controller that will have you jamming for years to come.
+Take a look at our guide to help you select a quality MIDI keyboard controller that will have you jamming for years to come.

 Let’s Have a Quick Look of Our Top 4 Picks: